Freddricklogan/freddricklogan/README.md

 # Freddrick Logan
 # Educational Technologist, Research Support
 ## Technologist specializing in #edtech and enterprise solutions
 <img src="images/profile.jpg" alt="Professional Profile" width="65%">

 ## About Me
 ✨ With years of professional experience in technology, education, business, and research, I have consistently contributed to strategic alignment, project support, and client success (technical + people + product).
 I am passionate about leveraging technology to enhance learning and work processes.
 Always committed to impacting education and technology.

+## Leadership Vision
+As a technologist transitioning to leadership in education, human services, and government, I am focused on bridging technical expertise with strategic vision.
+I believe in technology as an enabler of:
+- Equitable access to education and services
+- Data-driven decision making in public organizations
+- Sustainable digital transformation
+- Ethical implementation of emerging technologies

 ## Areas of Expertise
 - ✨ Technical Career Coaching